 Constipation

 One of the more frustrating parts about your first trimester is the constipation you can face.
-An increase in your progesterone hormones causes food and waste to move slower through your intestines, therefore causing some “backup” along the way… For this reason, and many others, it’s important to stay hydrated and keep your fluid intake high!
-Water helps remove waste and toxins from our bodies and it is by far the best way to get things moving.
-Other remedies include ensuring you eat enough fiber and are exercising regularly.
+An increase in your hormones causes food and waste to move slower through your body, therefore causing some “backup” as a result… For this reason, and many others, it’s important to stay hydrated and keep your fluid intake high!

 Tender Breasts